kmcclellan/kafka-di/README.md

 ### Features
 * Configure a Kafka consumer as an injected service.
 * Inject services into Kafka event handlers and serializers.
+* Configure a host to invoke/manage consumer.

 ## Installation

 Choose a NuGet package to add to your project.

+To configure a hosted consumer:

+    $ dotnet add package Confluent.Kafka.Hosting

 To inject a consumer as a service: